-- 1. Remove any gloves and/or wash hands if they have any contaminants or hazardous material on them - 2.
-Grab the front fabric from the bottom, near the hook and loop closure, and pull the hook and loop to unfasten the vest. - 3.
-Gently pull the garment around each arm.
+- 1. Remove any gloves and/or wash hands if they have any contaminants or hazardous material on them. - 2.
+Grab the fabric from the bottom, near the neck and shoulders, and pull fabric away from the body. - 3.
+Gently pull the garment over the head.